-Our church is a mission church of Reformed Evangelical Church from Wroclaw which is part of an international body of churches called Communion of Reformed Evangelical Churches, an alliance of conservative Reformed Evangelical Churches.
+Our church is a member of an international body of churches called Communion of Reformed Evangelical Churches, an alliance of conservative Reformed Evangelical Churches.

 We warmly welcome all visitors to our services: to worship God, learning His Word, and communing at His table.
 After each service, we have time of fellowship, including tea and coffee.
 Our services are held in House of Scout (Dom Harcerza) on Sundays at 11 a.m., at Za Murami 2-10 Street (at the old town in Gdansk).

 Pastor Pawel Bartosik (e-mail: bartosik7(at)gmail.com).

 Statements of Faith

 I believe in God the Father Almighty; Maker of heaven and earth, and in Jesus Christ, his only begotten Son, our Lord.
 He was conceived by the Holy Ghost and born of the virgin, Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended into Hades.
 On the third day He rose again, ascended into Heaven, and sits at the right hand of God the Father; from thence He will come to judge the living and the dead.
 I believe in the Holy Ghost, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.